yzhaoinuw/sdreamer_flow/README.md

 Follow the three steps listed below, in order, to train a sDREAMER model on your data.

 ### 1. Data files
-Each data file must be a .mat file which contains the following field: `eeg` (2D array), `emg` (2D array), `eeg_frequency` (2D array). `emg` is assumed to be sampled at the same frequency as `eeg`, so that's why only `eeg_frequency` is needed.
+Each data file must be a .mat file which contains the following field: 1. `eeg` (2D array), 2. `emg` (2D array), 3. `eeg_frequency` (2D array), and 4) `sleep_scores` (2D array). `emg` is assumed to be sampled at the same frequency as `eeg`, so that's why only `eeg_frequency` is needed.
 They are assumed to have the same duration.
 Both `eeg` and `emg` must have the shape of [1, *t* $\times$ *f*], where *t* is the duration of recording in seconds, and *f* is the sampling frequency. `eeg_frequency` must have the shape of [1, 1].
 So it's just one value, but "wrapped" as a 2D array.
 In addition, `eeg_frequency` must be the exact sampling frequency used by the recording equipment.
 Do not round it.
 In the next step, the rounding will be taken care of for you.
-If you round it now, it will result in misalignment in the sleep score prediction, especially for longer recordings.
+If you round it now, it will result in misalignment in the sleep score prediction, especially for longer recordings. `sleep_scores` is the groundtruth.
+It is assumed to have the same duration as `eeg` and `emg`, and it's of shape [1, *t*].
+Make sure that you don't have missing values in beginning or in the middle of your `sleep_scores`.
+Otherwise, the .mat file that contains such `sleep_scores` will be discarded and won't make it to the dataset for training.
+However, if the missing values are in the end, they will be trimmed automatically when you proceed to the next step. and all `eeg`, `emg`, and `sleep_scores` will be trimmed (on the end only) to the shorter duration in second, of `eeg` or `sleep_scores`.
 Please contact me if your data is in any way different from what's assumed here.
 We should be able to customize training pipeline to make it work for your data.

 #### Sample data
 Below is an example of a preprocessed .mat file.